TristanBALDIT/Chisel---Image-Erosion-Accelerator/README.md

 **Gaspard Deremble** — s251888
 **Tristan Baldit** — s251525

-## Submission 1
+## Submission 2

-Here is our first version of the accelerator, using three line buffers along with custom transition logic for data reading.
-With this approach, we achieved a performance of **646 cycles** on the test cells.
+Here is the second version of our accelerator.
+This time, the idea is to have virtually a cross-based layout over the image and implemented a diagonal traversal of the cross.

+We are still using some buffers to remember data read from previous diagonal / cross.

+The accelerator perform the erosion of imageCells in **562** cycles